Ojaswa-Yadav/Ditect-Labs-Symbolic-Regression-Methods-on-Traffic-Dataset-PIDL-/README.md

 Week 11,12- Implemeting ML based SyPy method on our dataset to get even better results and equations when compared with our previous two models with an Impressive RMSE.

 Week 13- Fine tuning the PySr model by changing the operators in our function set to make it work on a wider range of equations .
 In the end PySr performed the best with a validation RMSE of 0.5

+Data for this research is made available at - https://drive.google.com/file/d/1Oqu5rlRaRiNCKpIfNDW2aEQRkat27a7s/view?usp=sharing